manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

     </div>
     <div class="card-body">
         <p>
             We're not going to cover it in this tutorial, but feel free to explore the Properties panel for the image after adding it.
 Just click the image in the Project panel, then look over all the different things within the Properties panel. <span class="bold">Just be sure that if you change any values, to change them back to what they were.
-For the purpose of the tutorial, we'll only be using the default values</span>
+For the tutorial, we'll only be using the default values</span>
         </p>
     </div>
 </div>